tkob/mlmsgpack/TUTORIAL.md

     > val unpackNumber = (unpackReal || unpackInt);

-However, this does not work because of type error; real and int does not unify.
+However, this does not work because of type error; real and int do not unify.

 In such situation, >> combinator can be used: